 Who organizes the March?

-The first three marches were organized in Italy and started upon the initiative of Società Libera, a cultural study center not affiliated to any party whose purpose is the promotion of indivual liberties.
-This year the 10th International March shall take place in Paris and Rome it is organized in collaboration with many communities, among the many: Vietnamese, Uyghur, Burmese, Cabinda, Tibetan, Iranian, Chinese Democratic Party, Lao, etc.
+The march is organized upon the initiative of Società Libera, a cultural study center not affiliated to any party whose purpose is the promotion of individual liberties.

 What kind of march is it?

 It is a SILENT march, in the same style of the pacific marches of Ghandi, non-violent and participative.
 The people marching want to be WITNESSES of the current situation of human rights, in order to raise the awareness in public opinion on the themes of human rights and individual liberties that, in todays global society, seem to have been marginalized to a second place behind mere economic and commercial needs.